All Episodes

 This is the Today Show this morning.

-And during the QA with the audience, a woman stood up and said, My relative is a natural born American in the military.
+And during the Q ⁇ A with the audience, a woman stood up and said, my relative is a natural born American in the military.

-His father and stepmother are undocumented people here In the U.S. for the last 25 years without any way of adjusting their status.
+His father and stepmother are undocumented people here in the U.S. for the last 25 years without any way of adjusting their status.

 Means they're illegal immigrants or undocumented.